awsdocs/amazon-fsx-windows-user-guide/doc_source/multi-az-deployments.md

 1. Connect to one of the DFS Namespace servers launched in the previous step as a user in the **AWS Delegated Administrators** group\.
 For more information, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

-1. Connect to your instance as a user in the **AWS Delegated Administrators** group\.
-For more information, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 1. Open the **Start** menu and type **PowerShell**\.
 You'll see **Windows PowerShell** from the list of matches\.

 1. Context–click on **Windows PowerShell** and choose **Run as Administrator**\.